Essential items to keep in your car

 Auto Insurance

-If you have kids or a pet that you travel with frequently, consider adding items that are tailored to their needs while on the road.
+If you have kids or a pet that you travel with frequently, consider adding items that can keep them safe and satisfied during your travels.
 This could include:

 • Extra blanket(s)